Learn about Works with Nest

 Transitioning to Works with Google Assistant

 Since Nest joined Google's hardware team in 2018, we have been working to make the smart home less complicated and more helpful.
 A home where Nest, Google Home, Chromecast, and other connected products are easy to set up, simple to manage, and work seamlessly together.
-To accomplish this, we are working to deliver a single experience through the Works with Google Assistant (WWGA) platform.
+To accomplish this, we are working to deliver a single experience through the Works with the Google Assistant (WWGA) platform.
 This experience will offer more connected products and integrations, give you more control over how your data is shared, and provide one place to manage all your connected home devices from Google, Nest, and over 3,500 partners that work with the Google Assistant.

 We’re committed to supporting the Works with Nest (WWN) connections you value most and minimizing disruptions during this transition.
 Your existing devices and connections will continue working with your Nest Account.
 And after August 31, 2019, you will no longer be able to create new WWN connections.